Radfordhound/HedgeLib/README.md

 - [Latest (development) builds](https://ci.appveyor.com/project/Radfordhound/hedgelib/build/artifacts)

 ## Manually building
-If you do with to manually build, however, all that's required is the following:
+If you do wish to manually build, however, all that's required is the following:
 - [Visual Studio 2017 (or later).](https://www.visualstudio.com/downloads/)
 - .NET Framework 4.6/4.7 (can be downloaded from Visual Studio).
 - OpenTK and OpenTK.GLControl (both are automatically downloaded as a NuGet package when HedgeEdit is first opened in Visual Studio).